Professor of Music (Graduate Advisor in Ethnomusicology)

 In November 1996, the final draft of Wolf's PhD thesis was still in the mail when he boarded a plane with his wife to commence two-and-a-half years of new field research.
 This work in north India and Pakistan centered on drumming, “recitation,” and music in public Islamic contexts.
 Wolf returned from south Asia to take up a position at Harvard in 1999 and has remained there ever since.

 Wolf's thematic interests include emotional complexity in ceremonial contexts, the constitutive properties of musical action in rituals, the poetics of non-verbal activities, the musical qualities of languages and the analytic potentials of particular languages for the study of music.
 Wolf speaks Tamil and draws from his study of several other languages, including Urdu and Persian/Tajiki, in his research and writings.

 Several publications address issues of music and Islam in south Asia including “The poetics of Sufi practice: Drumming, dancing, and complex agency at Madho Lal Husain (and beyond),” (American Ethnologist 2006).
 His most recent monograph, The Voice in the Drum (2014), uses the form of a novel to present analytical and cultural insights regarding rhythm, vocality, and drumming across south Asia.
 Wolf's interest in sociomusical processes that transcend the borders of South Asia is reflected in the edited volume, Theorizing the Local: Music, Practice, and Experience in South Asia and Beyond (Oxford University Press, New York, 2009).
-He is currently co-editing two volumes: Thought and Play in Musical Rhythm: Asian, African, and Euro-American Perspectives, and The Bison and the Horn: Indigeneity, Performance, and the State of India, which will appear as a special issue of Asian Ethnology (2014).
+His broader engagement with issues of indigeneity has taken the form of a volume co-edited with anthropologist Frank Heidemann, The Bison and the Horn: Indigeneity, Performance, and the State of India, which appears as a special issue of Asian Ethnology (2014).
 He is currently co-editing Thought and Play in Musical Rhythm: Asian, African, and Euro-American Perspectives.
 Richard K Wolf is also General Editor of Ethnomusicology Translations, an online journal of significant ethnomusicological articles translated into English and published by the Society for Ethnomusicology: http://www.ethnomusicology.org/?Pub_EthnoTrans.